MrCatNerd/.dotfiles/linux/README.md

 - Test this mess and fix small bugs
 - Create a stable branch ^

-"Dotfiles, a whirlwind of chaos, where hours vanish into a vortex of broken dreams" - Alfred Einstein 1995
+"Dotfiles, a whirlwind of chaos, where hours vanish into a vortex of broken dreams" - Alfred Einstein 1995, totally not ChatGPT